-I haven't fished here over the past three years.
+I haven't fished here over the past four years.
 I'll leave this lake profile up for those interested.

 Smallmouth bass fishing has reportedly been tough here since a major fish kill a few years ago.
 Rainbow trout and lake trout fishing has been good to excellent.
 Brown trout fishing has been decent too from what I've heard anecdotally.